Management

 Term of office: 1 year

-Meetings held in FY2022: 17
+Meetings held in FY2024: 20

-As of June 30, 2023
+As of June 26, 2025

 The Board of Directors has a diverse composition by including both members from within the Company who are thoroughly familiar with each area of the Company’s business as well as outside experts with knowledge, experience, ability, insight and other attributes different from that of the members from within the Company and who can supervise management on behalf of shareholders and other stakeholders.

-Furthermore, striving for greater managerial transparency, the Company has a policy of appointing at least one-third of its directors as independent outside directors, and of the eight directors, three, including one with management experience, have been appointed as independent outside directors.
+Furthermore, striving for greater managerial transparency, the Company has a policy of appointing at least one-third of its directors as independent outside directors, and of the eight directors, four including one with management experience, have been appointed as independent outside directors.

 In stakeholder engagement conducted by the Board of Directors, authority is delegated to business divisions for customers and suppliers, to the Human Resources Department for employees, and to the Public Relations & Investor Relations Department for shareholders and investors.